BETS: The dangers of selection bias in early analyses of the coronavirus disease (COVID-19) pandemic: Introduction

 For infectious diseases, another key epidemiological parameter is the incubation period.
 Several studies have attempted to estimate the incubation period distribution of COVID-19 using cases exported from Wuhan \citep{backer2020incubation,lauer2020incubation,linton2020incubation} and the results have been influential in shaping guidelines to manage confirmed COVID-19 patients.
 For example, the interim clinical guidance for managing COVID-19 patients published by the Centers for Disease Control and Prevention (CDC) \citep{cdc2020guidance} quoted the results of \citet{lauer2020incubation} that ``97.5\% of persons with COVID-19 who develop symptoms will do so within 11.5 days of SARS-CoV-2 infection.''
 However, as we will demonstrate below in \Cref{sec:why-prev-analys}, the design and statistical inference of these studies are highly susceptible to selection bias.

+Accurate estimation of these epidemiological parameters are crucial to the global efforts to contain and mitigate the COVID-19 pandemic.
+Besides direct implications in patient management and quarantine policies, they are also inputs to the compartmental models \citep{kermack1927contribution,hethcote2000mathematics} and individual-based models \citep{willem2017lessons} to forecast the epidemic and inform public health policies.
 In general, there are several potential sources of bias in early analyses of the COVID-19 pandemic \revv{(see also \Cref{tab:summary-bias})}: \begin{enumerate} \item {\bfseries Under-ascertainment:} Because COVID-19 is a new disease, the testing capacity was very limited during the early stage of the outbreak.
 The eligibility criterion for testing was initially very strict.
 This may explain why \citet{li2020early} under-estimated the epidemic growth as they only used cases in Wuhan who showed symptoms before January 5, 2020. \item {\bfseries Non-random sample selection:} \revv{Not all public health agencies reported detailed information of COVID-19 cases.
 Many stopped doing so after the first few cases.
 Studies which only collect complete or conveniently available data may be biased by non-random sample selection.} For example, it is often impossible to know the exact time when the cases were infected.
 If one simply uses cases with known infection time, the incubation period may be under-estimated because it is more difficult to discern the infection time for cases with longer incubation period. \item {\bfseries Travel quarantine:} Wuhan is a major transportation hub in central China.
 To control the spread of the virus, all outbound travels from Wuhan were abruptly halted on January 23, 2020.
 For studies using cases exported from Wuhan \revv{(COVID-19 cases who were infected in Wuhan and confirmed elsewhere)}, ignoring the sample selection due to the travel quarantine leads to biased estimates of the epidemic growth. \item \revv{ {\bfseries Ignoring epidemic growth:} Because the epidemic was rapidly growing, patients were more likely to be infected towards the end of their exposure period.
 Ignoring the growth and using a simple uniform distribution for the infection time over a prolonged exposure period may lead to over-estimation of the incubation period.} \item \revv{ {\bfseries Right-truncation:} Early analyses of the epidemic were limited to using cases confirmed before a certain date, when the number of infections was still growing rapidly.
 This may lead to under-estimation of the incubation period, as people with milder symptoms or longer incubation period are less likely to be included in the study.} \end{enumerate}